poseidon/matchbox/Documentation/getting-started.md

 A TFTP server is used only to provide the `undionly.kpxe` boot program to older PXE firmware in order to bootstrap into iPXE.

-The [boot config service](bootcfg.md) can serve iPXE scripts to machines based on hardware attribtues.
+The [boot config service](bootcfg.md) can serve iPXE scripts to machines based on hardware attributes.
 Setup involves configuring DHCP to send iPXE clients the correct boot script endpoint.

 Continue to the [libvirt guide](virtual-hardware.md) or the [baremetal guide](physical-hardware.md) to use iPXE to boot PXE/iPXE client machines.
 Consult [CoreOS with iPXE](https://coreos.com/os/docs/latest/booting-with-ipxe.html) for details about CoreOS support for iPXE.